GreenFlag31/pdf-to-image-generator/README.md

 # pdf-to-png-generator

-Performant Node.js library to convert PDF file/buffer pages to PNG or JPEG files/buffers without binary and OS dependencies (except MacOs on arm64).
+Performant and lightweight Node.js library to convert PDF file/buffer pages to PNG or JPEG files/buffers without binary and OS dependencies (except MacOs on arm64).
 Designed with high focus on performance and developer experience.

 ## Getting started